playcanvas/blog/_posts/2023-01-19-gltf-import-arrives-in-the-playcanvas-editor.markdown

 One of the major benefits of glTF import is the ability for users to edit glTF materials in the PlayCanvas Editor's powerful Material Inspector.
 Here you can see the famous Stanford Dragon imported from GLB with refraction properties edited live in the Inspector:

-The dragon model based on the one from [Morgan McGuire's Computer Graphics Archive](https://casual-effects.com/data).
+{% include youtube.html id="KKUvYy1Dyz8" %}

-Original dragon mesh data based on a [Stanford Scan](http://www.graphics.stanford.edu/data/3Dscanrep/) © 1996 Stanford University.
+_The dragon model based on the one from [Morgan McGuire's Computer Graphics Archive](https://casual-effects.com/data).
+Original dragon mesh data based on a [Stanford Scan](http://www.graphics.stanford.edu/data/3Dscanrep/) © 1996 Stanford University._

 Once a glTF model is imported into the editor, all of its materials are available to be tweaked and customized.
 This added flexibility and control will greatly enhance the workflow of developers and allow them to tweak the appearance of assets without having to fire up Blender.